demisto/content/Packs/EDL/Integrations/EDL/README.md

 ### Troubleshooting
-* Indicators that are passed through the integration undergo formatting and deduplication process, which may lead to an apparent loss of indicators.
+* Indicators that are passed through the integration undergo formatting and deduplication, which may lead to an apparent loss of indicators.
   For instance, enabling the `Strip ports from URLs` option may cause two URLs that are similar but use different ports to be merged into a single indicator after formatting, resulting in the removal of one of them as a duplicate.
 * In case all fields are selected, there is a potential memory issue when dealing with CSV or JSON format files that exceed 150,000 entries.